Faculty Research Interests

 Zhaohua Irene Tang

-1. Cell signaling for the interplay between cell-division cycle and gene expression events such as pre-mRNA processing in eukaryotes involving several protein kinases including Dsk1p and Kic1p.
+- Cell signaling for the interplay between cell-division cycle and gene expression events such as pre-mRNA processing, mRNA export, as well as heterochromatic silencing in eukaryotes involving several protein kinases including Dsk1 and Kic1.

-2. Genes required for the cellular sensitivity and resistance to platinum-based anticancer drugs.
+- Genomic studies on genes involved in the cellular sensitivity and resistance to platinum-based anticancer drugs

 Conservation biology (especially for plants and insects), causes and effects of biological invasions, and pollination ecology.
 Thesis students in my lab carry out projects on a wide range of topics, but some examples of ongoing opportunities include research on: